chaoss/wg-evolution/README.md

 [Community Growth](./focus_areas/community_growth.md) | Identify the size of the project community and whether it is growing, shrinking, or staying the same.

 Please note that the work in the focus areas is still in progress.

-## Usage

-This is a repository for the Evolution working group.
-When this working group decides to "release" a version of its metrics, the relevant files will be dumped to the [chaoss/metrics](https://github.com/chaoss/metrics) repository, as a pull request for updating the CHAOSS metrics with "Evolution metrics release x.y".

 ## Contributing